Skip to main content

 Overview

-Acer capillipes is a deciduous tree reaching 25–40 feet (7.5–12 m) tall with a spread of 20–30 feet (6–9 m).
+Acer capillipes is a deciduous tree in the family Sapindaceae native to Japan, reaching 25-40 feet (7.5-12 m) tall with a spread of 20-30 feet (6-9 m) at maturity.
 The crown is broadly spreading with upswept arching branches.
-Young branches and stems are green with conspicuous white vertical striping; older trunks develop grayish-brown furrowing but retain some striping.
-Leaves are three-lobed, 3–5 inches (7.5–13 cm) long, dark green above with red petioles up to 3 inches (7.5 cm) long; the lobes are forward-pointing with serrated margins.
-Fall color ranges from orange to red, lasting 2–3 weeks.
-Small yellow-green flowers appear in pendulous racemes in April–May as leaves emerge.
-Samaras, 0.75–1 inch (2–2.5 cm) long, ripen in September–October.
-The species performs best in climates with cool summers and suffers foliar scorch in hot, dry conditions or in full sun in warm regions.
+Young branches and stems are green with conspicuous white vertical striping; older trunks develop grayish-brown furrowing but retain some striping on the smaller limbs.
+Leaves are three-lobed, 3-5 inches (7.5-13 cm) long, dark green above, with red petioles up to 3 inches (7.5 cm) long and forward-pointing serrated lobes.
+Small yellow-green flowers open in pendulous racemes 2-4 inches (5-10 cm) long in April and May as the leaves emerge.
+Samaras 0.75-1 inch (2-2.5 cm) long ripen to tan-brown in September and October.
+Fall color ranges from orange to red and lasts 2-3 weeks.
+The species performs poorly in regions with hot dry summers — leaf margins scorch above 85°F (29°C) and in full sun in warm zones — and is also susceptible to verticillium wilt, which can kill major limbs or entire trees when soil-borne infection occurs.

 Native Range

-Acer capillipes is native to Japan, occurring on the main islands of Honshu and Shikoku in montane mixed forests at elevations of 1,300–4,900 feet (400–1,500 m).
-It grows in moist, well-drained forest soils in partial shade in mixed broadleaf forests.
+Acer capillipes is native to Japan on the main islands of Honshu and Shikoku, where it grows in montane mixed broadleaf forests at 1,300-4,900 feet (400-1,500 m) elevation in moist, well-drained forest soils under partial shade.

 Suggested Uses

-Planted as a specimen in woodland gardens, shaded borders, and as a patio or courtyard tree at 20–25 foot (6–7.5 m) spacing.
-The striped bark provides year-round interest after leaf drop.
-Best sited in partial shade or with afternoon shade in warm climates.
-Not suited to hot, dry climates, exposed sites, or alkaline soils.
+Planted as a specimen in woodland gardens, shaded borders, and as a patio or courtyard tree at 20-25 foot (6-7.5 m) spacing.
+The striped bark continues year-round interest after leaf drop.
+Combined with other shade-tolerant Japanese and PNW woodland species in mixed understory plantings.
+Not suited to hot dry climates, exposed windy sites, or alkaline soils above pH 7.0.

 How to Identify

-Acer capillipes is identified by the combination of green-and-white striped bark on young branches and stems, three-lobed leaves with red petioles, and serrated leaf margins.
-Leaves, 3–5 inches (7.5–13 cm), have forward-pointing lobes with tapered tips.
-Distinguished from other snakebark maples such as A. davidii by the more conspicuously red petioles and slightly narrower leaf lobes.
-The striped bark is visible year-round and is the most reliable identification feature outside the growing season.
+Identified by the combination of green-and-white vertically striped bark on young branches and stems with three-lobed leaves 3-5 inches (7.5-13 cm) long carried on red petioles up to 3 inches (7.5 cm) long.
+Lobes are forward-pointing with serrated margins and tapered tips.
+Separated from other snakebark maples such as A. davidii by more conspicuously red petioles and slightly narrower leaf lobes.
+The striped bark is visible year-round and is the main identification character outside the growing season.

 Appearance